By Crista Brawley

 There’s no typical response on a clinical trial.
 That’s why we’re doing the research because we don’t know how patients are going to respond.
 We hope everyone does really well.
 And luckily, we have a lot of cases where patients do respond really well, in part because there’s a lot of research that happens prior to the trial.

 Often it takes a while to see the effects of how things are going.
-But with Margaret, we knew we were on the right track early on, which was fantastic to see.
+But with this patient, we knew we were on the right track early on, which was fantastic to see.

 And that’s the tricky part: There’s no guarantee in clinical research that this therapy is going to have any effect on the person in front of you.
 Participating in a trial is an altruistic gesture.
 There are cases where the therapy doesn’t work for an individual patient or for a group of patients.
 But what we learn from that trial can help with future new drug development or for future patients that come in.
 So the data’s never lost.